mihailthebuilder/mihailthebuilder/README.md

 # Projects

+## Web Dev + ML

+- Web app that can tell whether an image has something fluffy in it - [GitHub]([https](https://github.com/mihailthebuilder/fluffnet)
+- Web app that analyses the positivity of a news site - [GitHub](https://github.com/mihailthebuilder/bright-news-backend)

-## Machine Learning / Data Science
+## Machine Learning / Data Science Research

 <details>
     <summary>Click to expand</summary>